DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-21-withdrawing-an-application-iteration-3.md

 ## What we changed

-To give providers a way to withdraw an application at any point in the process we’ve changed ‘Withdraw at candidate’s request’ to ‘Withdraw application’.
-We’ve also changed the journey which users enter after clicking the link.
+To give providers a way to withdraw an application at any point in the process we changed ‘Withdraw at candidate’s request’ to ‘Withdraw application’.
+We also changed the journey which users enter after clicking the link.

 ## How it works